 Unfortunately, I have no Income Tax Return, no Certificate of Employment, no company ID, no leave of absence to show, and no other proof that I have a strong indication to come back to the Philippines.

 The IO was interrogating me, but I answered with confidence.
 I told the IO I’ve been working online since 2009 and the transaction for the salary are through online.
 I don’t have any employment ID to show, so I just showed my BIR ID which was not the one they were looking.
 They asked more about my job on what I do.
 They asked my bank accounts, and I showed them different ATM cards until they asked me one last thing, if I have a credit card.

 My Credit Card Saved Me

 I showed them my credit card.
 It did save my @$$ and they let me fly out of the country.
-Without it, I don’t know what to do if I got offloaded.
+Without it, I had no idea what to do if I experienced offloading.

 - Valid passport

 - Proof of property (vehicle, land title)